dottox/ibm-notes/!Tutos/Create VPC using CLI/README.md

 ## 2. Target the resource group

 Now, you'll have to target your resource group.
-I think that this isn't necessarily if you're using a personal account (I can be wrong, clearly)
+I think this isn't necessary if you're using a personal account (I can be wrong, clearly)

 Use `ibmcloud target -g <resource_group_name>`
 > Replace <resource_group_name> with your resource group's name.
 You can create one in the web UI or search for the CLI's command.